April

 “Just shut up and sit still,” he growls threateningly, but I gulp down my fear, shaking my head even harder.

 “Please!
 Scott, she has nothing to do with all this.
-Don’t let her go rogue,” I shout pleadingly, but my mother sighs, laying her hands on my shoulders, making my erratic breathing calm down.
+Don’t let her go rogue,” I shout pleadingly.
+But my mother sighs, laying her hands on my shoulders, making my erratic breathing calm down.

-“Honey,” she says with a soothing tone, smiling at me.
+“I will never leave you alone,” she says with a soothing tone, smiling at me.
 “I asked the Alpha to do that.
 Don’t worry about me.
 We will get through this together.”

 With a deep breath, she squeezes my arms, nodding at me.
 “You have to be strong now.”